Elliott: Canada hopes for WBC pop from Matt Davidson

 “I got to the point where I could make a better living by going overseas,” Davidson said, a teammate of American RHP Riley Thompson, who went 17-7 with a 3.98 ERA in 2025.

-Also with the Dinos and the Canadians dugout is LHP Logan Allen, who went 7-12 with a 4.53 in 32 games (31 starts).
+Also with the Dinos is LHP Logan Allen, who will play for Canada at the WBC as well.
+He went 7-12 with a 4.53 ERA in 32 games (31 starts) in 2025.
 He fanned 149 in 173 innings, while walking 67.
 Allen’s father Norman, grew up in Lachine, Que.

-The third new name to Canadian circles beside Allen and Davidson, is 6-foot-7 lefty reliever Micah Aahman,who pitched at double-A last season.
-Combined at three starts he was 4-4 with a 3.30 ERA fanning 73 in 57 1/3 innings at double-A Erie, double-A Chesapeake and class-A West Michigan.
+The third new name to Canadian circles beside Allen and Davidson, is 6-foot-7 lefty reliever Micah Ashman,who pitched at double-A last season.
+Combined at three stops, he was 4-4 with a 3.30 ERA fanning 73 in 57 1/3 innings at double-A Erie, double-A Chesapeake and class-A West Michigan.

 Ashman’s mother Marinda is a Canadian, from Cranbook, BC, who played volleyball at Brigham Young University from 1987-90.